HCL-TECH-SOFTWARE/appscan-gradle-plugin/README.md

 You can generate an API key id/secret [here](https://cloud.appscan.com/api/ideclientuilogin).

-To only scan source code using the syntax -DsourceCodeOnly on the command line.
+To only scan source code, it can also be using the syntax -DsourceCodeOnly on the command line.
 For example:

 	gradle appscan-prepare -DsourceCodeOnly